-- 5. Clarify Note 5h to specify which buildings are being referenced. - 6.
-Limit height of buildings in Development Area A to 2.5 stories and 40 feet in order to support a compatible residential scale with the surrounding neighborhood. - 7.
-Orient the residential units in Development A along Whiting Avenue to front along the public street in order to reinforce the established residential orientation of the surrounding neighborhood. - 8.
+- 5. Clarify Note 5d to specify which buildings are being referenced.
+Addressed - 6.
+Limit height of buildings in Development Area A to 2.5 stories and 40 feet in order to support a compatible residential scale with the surrounding neighborhood.
+Partially addressed as the building heights have been limited to 40 feet however the number of stories has not been limited as requested. - 7.
+Orient the residential units in Development A along Whiting Avenue to front along the public street in order to reinforce the established residential orientation of the surrounding neighborhood.
+Addressed - 8.
 Clarify the commitment to public art by indicating what will be provided, its location, and the timing of installation.
+Outstanding.
+If the petitioner cannot provide definitive information and remove the cost, then the site plan should indicate that public art will be provided and any further information regarding the cost and timing should be put in a memorandum of understanding with the appropriate private parties.